ilshookim/dfiles/README.md

 * The timer repeats every second, but if the deletion is still in progress, it does not request for deletion and passes.
 The timer can be set in seconds.

-* You can change the cycle of repeating the timer from 1 second to 5 seconds by calling like /period/5 through the REST server.
+* You can change the time of repeating the timer from 1 second to 5 seconds by calling like /period/5 through the REST server.

-* If you have changed the cycle of repeating the timer, you will need to restart the service by calling /restart to actually apply it.
+* If you have changed the time of repeating the timer, you will need to restart the service by calling /restart to actually apply it.

 **Deletion Flow**